meshtastic/meshtastic/website/docs/software/web/config.md

 ## Manual Installation

 Pre-requisite: You have Meshtastic Device firmware between version 1.0.32 - 1.1.50.
-A client for version 1.2.x will be released shortly and the documentation update accordingly.
+A client for version 1.2.x will be released shortly and the documentation will be updated accordingly.

 We do realize this installation method is not "easy" and are exploring ways to simplify this in the future, ideally rolling it out as part of the device firmware.

-Once you have your device loaded with the Meshtastic Device firmware you need to connect to it's wifi and then manually upload the Meshtastic Web files.
+Once you have your device loaded with the Meshtastic Device firmware you need to connect to it's wifi and then manually upload the web interface files.

 ### Connect to device wifi